larastudio/stedding/README.md

 3. **SSH Key**:
    Ensure the SSH key is configured in Hetzner and referenced by name in the playbook.

-   You would have previously uploaded your public SSH key to Hetzner, which is stored under a specific name in your Hetzner Cloud account (e.g., `my-ssh-key`).
+   You would have previously uploaded your public SSH key to Hetzner, which is stored under a specific name in your Hetzner Cloud account (e.g., `my-ssh-key`) at `https://console.hetzner.cloud/projects/xxxxx/security/sshkeys`.

 ### Provisioning the VPS